-However, business owners are not as helpless as they may feel in controlling the cost of workers compensation insurance.
-Our knowledgeable agents at Hutton-Blews Insurance in Indiana, Pennsylvania are available to assist with loss control in several different ways.
-The following strategies can effectively help you keep your workers compensation costs to a minimum.
+However, business owners are not as helpless as they may feel in controlling the cost of workers’ compensation insurance.
+Our knowledgeable agency is available to assist with loss control in several different ways.
+The following strategies can effectively help you keep your workers’ compensation costs to a minimum.

 Implement a Formal Safety Program

 A formal safety program will qualify your company for a discount on workers’ compensation premiums.
 It will also help create a safety culture within your organization.
 A safety culture promotes teamwork, rewards results, and increases awareness of safety hazards.
 If you implement a Drug Free Workplace program, it can provide an additional premium credit.